renesas-rcar/meta-renesas/meta-rcar-gen3/README.proprietary.md

 * Please copy proprietary libraries to the directory of recipes.

-* Add features to DISTRO_FEATURES_append to local.conf
+* Add features to DISTRO_FEATURES:append to local.conf

 ```bash
     # Additional configuration in OMX module